Great Eastern St

 We gave this more of a rustic feel, like you were in your perfect weekend getaway.

 The bathroom on this floor, neutral white and concrete-style tiles with chrome fixtures needed a little softening too with a mix of textures and bath bomb style round soap.
 Lilac, chocolate brown, cream and pale creamy balance out the grey and white.
-The Modern House was very happy with what we had done for their client who had previously tried to sell the flat empty which did not give buyers a feel off how they could live in the space.
+The Modern House was very happy with what we had done for their client who had previously tried to sell the flat empty which did not give buyers a feel of how they could live in the space.

-Images c The Modern House
+Photographer – Stephen James c The Modern House

 Post a Comment